nhm-herpetology/genomic-disparity/README.md

 <br/>

 ## Placental mammal UCEs: an interspecific tutorial
-Using Genomic Disparity Analysis to study the structural evolution of UCEs.
+Using Genomic Disparity Analysis to study structural evolution on multiple chromosomes.

 >Click [here](https://github.com/nhm-herpetology/genomic-disparity/tree/main/Mammal-uces) to access tutorial.

 <br/>

 ## Detecing chromosomal inversions with UCEs: an intraspecific tutorial
-Using Genomic Disparity Analysis to explore variation in landmark placement on a single chromosome
+Using Genomic Disparity Analysis to explore variation in landmark placement on a single chromosome.

 >Click [here] to access tutorial.